 I believe that we learn best when we are "doing".
 My classroom is an active classroom.
 Students are prepared to think in the language with the purpose of connecting in-class activities to real life situations.
 I understand that critical thinking, collaboration, and compairing are important aspects in preparing students for their future.
 Every year I offer language and/or service based educational trips that allow students the opportunity to gain real world experience.

-I am the Sponsor for Diversity Club, Spanish Culture Club, and Youth in Philanthropy.
+I am the Sponsor for Spanish National Honor Society, Diversity Club and Youth in Philanthropy.
+In addition, I am the campus GT liasion.